 Prof. Dr. Laurence Boon and Prof. Dr. Miikka Vikkula (one of our advisors) are also involved in this development.
 They recently (15 June 2020) published a review article ‘New and Emerging Targeted Therapies for Vascular Malformations’ in the American Journal of Clinical Dermatology.
 In this article they give an overview of what is known so far about vascular malformations and the effect of the treatment of sirolimus and other specific drugs.
-Under the heading ‘New and emerging targeted therapies for vascular malformations’ (scroll down on this page) a concise summary of this article is given in as much layman’s language as possible.
+Under the heading ‘New and emerging targeted therapies for vascular malformations’ (scroll down on this page) a concise summary of this article is given.

 Within Facebook a separate private group is available ‘Sirolimus For Complex Vascular Anomalies’:

 The initial clinical use of sirolimus involved immunosuppression to prevent kidney transplant rejection and has extensively been studied in this context.
 It received US Food and Drug Administration and European Medicines Agency approval in 1999 and 2001, respectively, for this indication.
 Sirolimus belongs to the group of ‘Mammalian target of rapamycin (mTOR) inhibitors’.
 These inhibitors have further orphan indications in a large range of diseases such as soft-tissue and bone sarcoma, lymphoma, neuroen-docrine tumors, and tuberous sclerosis.
 Currently (June 2020) Sirolimus has not been approved for treatment of any vascular malformation.
 It has been used in a compassionate use setting for patients with complex life-threatening vascular anomalies.
 A phase III clinical trial (VASE) is currently underway in Europe.

 How Sirolimus works